 - 5. What is a California pregnancy discrimination demand letter?

 - 6. Is this different than a CRD complaint?

 - 7. Are there federal laws prohibiting pregnancy discrimination?

 Discrimination on the basis of pregnancy means that an employer treats pregnant employees, or pregnant job applicants, with less favor than other workers.

-- underwent layoffs because she was pregnant.
+- underwent layoffs because you were pregnant.

 2. Is this discrimination prohibited in the workplace?

 Pregnancy discrimination is generally prohibited in California workplaces.